-When it comes to functional essentials for every room, budget, and interior décor style, there's one Scandinavian retailer that manages to reign supreme.
-(Can you guess?).
-We consistently find ourselves pointing to IKEA for everything from affordable furniture for starter abodes to expensive-looking décor for first apartments, so it's no wonder that the fashion-favored Swedish brand tends to be our go-to for every minor and major home project.
+When it comes to functional essentials for every room, budget, and décor style, there's one Scandinavian retailer that manages to reign supreme.
+We consistently find ourselves pointing to IKEA for everything from affordable furniture for starter abodes to expensive-looking décor for first apartments.

-Up ahead, find Robin's guide to reorganizing your entire kitchen pantry as well as her top products for getting those sundries sorted—your 'grammable pantry awaits.
+Robin shares her guide to reorganizing your entire kitchen storage, as well as her top products for getting those sundries sorted—your 'grammable pantry awaits.
 Read on to learn her tips for organizing your pantry with her favorite picks from IKEA.

 Edit Your Pantry

 Just as you would "KonMari your closet," it's also important to edit down your pantry to the ingredients and items you'll actually use.
 It can be difficult to decide what you really want to keep, but that expired box of oatmeal you can't seem to throw out is probably a good place to start.
 "Categorize all like items together, and toss expired items," Robin says.